 However, in many ways, your post-run recovery routine can be just as important as your training.

-In this guide to running recovery, we will give you our top recovery tips, along with a post-run recovery routine to perform after all of your workouts or post-race.
+In this guide to running recovery, we will share our top recovery tips, along with a post-run recovery routine to follow after all your workouts or post-race.

 Our 9 Top Tips For Running Recovery